 AMY GOODMAN: Anti-national became anti-bomb.
 Anti-nuclear bomb was anti-national.

-ARUNDHATI ROY: Well, now it’s all put together.
-So then after that, it just began this long journey into the heart of rebellion in India.
-A long quest for understanding the place that I live in, very deeply.
-That was what followed.
-So “The Greater Common Good” about the building of dams, which led to a deep—to me, that was the foundation, really, of my political understanding.
-That essay, those people that I met and spoke with.
-And then India was being—everything was being privatized.
+ARUNDHATI ROY: Yeah.
+Well, now it’s all put together.
+So, then, after that, it just began this long journey into the heart of rebellion in India.
+A long quest for understanding the place that I live in, very deeply, that was what followed.
+So, “The Greater Common Good,” about the building of dams, which led to a deep—to me, that was the foundation, really, of my political understanding, that essay, those people that I met and spoke with, you know?
+And then, India was being—everything was being privatized.
 The new markets were opening.
 Mining.
-So the journey from these nonviolent protests deep into the heart of walking with the comrades inside the forest with the Maoist guerrillas, also protesting about the same thing—protecting the forests and so on.
-And then—well then a lot about 9/11, about the American wars.
+You know, so the journey from these nonviolent protests deep into the heart of “Walking with the Comrades” inside the forest with the Maoist guerrillas, also protesting about the same thing—protecting the forests and so on.
+And then—well, then, a lot about 9/11, about the American wars.

-But the longest essay in the book, perhaps the most academic and heavily footnoted and one of the deadliest essays, is “The Doctor and the Saint” which is about the debate between the iconic Dalit leader in India, B.R.
+But the longest essay in the book, perhaps the most academic and heavily footnoted and one of the deadliest essays in it, is “The Doctor and the Saint,” which is about the debate between the iconic Dalit leader in India, B.R.
 Ambedkar, who was Gandhi’s greatest antagonist, and it was initially written as an introduction to his iconic essay, called “Annihilation of Caste,” which Gandhi responded to.
-So I wrote this piece–which is now a book also, but it’s also in My Seditious Heart–called “The Doctor and the Saint” about the debate between Ambedkar and Gandhi.
+And so I wrote this piece, which is now a book also, but it’s also in My Seditious Heart, called “The Doctor and the Saint,” about the debate between Ambedkar and Gandhi.
 And it sort of connects the whole debate on race—race in South Africa, particularly—and caste in India.
-And also the inability of the left, both—I mean, it doesn’t deal with the left here that much, but over there—that is true even in The God of Small Things—of the left’s inability to understand what is at the heart–the engine that runs India, which is caste.
+And also the inability of the left, both—I mean, it doesn’t deal with the left here that much, but over there—that is true even in The God of Small Things—of the left’s inability to understand what is at the heart, the engine that runs India, which is caste.

-ARUNDHATI ROY: Yeah, well the essay—the book is not coming out because the era that we know is coming to an end.
-It just happens to be…
+ARUNDHATI ROY: Yeah, well, the essay—the book is not coming out because the era that we know is coming to an end.
+It just, you know, happens to be—

-ARUNDHATI ROY: … coinciding with–but I do feel that–as we have read now, you’re really rushing towards extinction.
-Just yesterday, there was a report about more than a million species…
+ARUNDHATI ROY: —coinciding with.
+But I do feel that, you know—I mean, as we have read now, you’re really rushing towards extinction.
+Just yesterday, there was a report about more than a million species, you know—

 AMY GOODMAN: Going extinct.

-ARUNDHATI ROY: … going extinct.
-That just over the last 30 years, you have had such an accelerated form of mammals disappearing.
-The understanding of—like I call it the understanding–the connection between insects, mammals, the acidity in the ocean, corals, fish, water in rivers, forests, rain.
-You can develop artificial intelligence, but you can’t understand these basic things, which are just—you can’t understand the connection between the planet you live on and your place in the web of life.
+ARUNDHATI ROY: —going extinct, that just over the last 30 years you’ve had such an accelerated form of mammals disappearing.
+The understanding of—like I call it the understanding, you know, the connection between insects, mammals, the acidity in the ocean, corals, fish, water in rivers, forests, rain.
+You know, you can develop artificial intelligence, but you can’t understand these basic things, which are just—you can’t understand the connection between the planet you live on and your place in the web of life.

-AMY GOODMAN: Arundhati, as we wrap up, you said in your speech, “Over these last few years, given the wars it has waged, the international treaties it has arbitrarily reneged on, the U.S. government perfectly fits its own definition of a rogue state.
-And now resorting to the same old tactics, the same tired falsehoods and the same old fake news about nuclear weapons, it’s gearing up to bomb Iran.
+AMY GOODMAN: Arundhati, as we wrap up, you said in your speech, “Over these last few years, given the wars it has waged, and the international treaties it has arbitrarily reneged on, the US government perfectly fits its own definition of a rogue state.
+And now, resorting to the same old [scare] tactics, the same tired falsehoods and the same old fake news about nuclear weapons, it is gearing up to bomb Iran.
 That will be the biggest mistake it has ever made.”
 Your thoughts on what’s happening now with Iran?
-As we speak, Secretary of State Pompeo has cancelled a trip to Russia to go to Brussels to push European leaders on increasing the stranglehold, the isolation of Iran.
+As we speak, Secretary of State Pompeo has canceled a trip to Russia to go to Brussels to push European leaders on increasing the stranglehold, the isolation of Iran.